sukjulian/coronary-mesh-convolution/README.md

 for wall shear stress estimation in 3D artery models"](https://arxiv.org/abs/2109.04797).

 ## Data
-We are willing to give out our synthetic coronary artery dataset.
+We are willing to share our synthetic coronary artery dataset.
 If you are interested send me an [e-mail](mailto:j.m.suk@utwente.nl).

 ## Publication